Doves on my balcony

 (Charleston, SC)

-Then, 2 weeks ago, I went on a 7 day vacation.
-Upon my return, I was even more surprised to see a nesting dove in the small "alcove" at the top of the pillar on the balcony!
+Upon my return, I was shocked to find a nesting mourning dove in the small alcove at the top of the pillar on my balcony!

-For the past week, we - the kitties, the wasps, the doves, and myself - have been living in what I hope is a comfortable harmony.
+For the past week, we, the kitties, the wasps, the doves, and myself, have been coexisting in what I hope is a peaceful harmony.

-It wasn't until today that I checked out this website and discovered that the one bird I've been calling Mama Bird is actually 2 birds!
-I will now call the extremely watchful daytime bird Papa Bird and the more relaxed nighttime bird Mama Bird. :)
+It wasn't until today that I researched mourning doves and discovered that the one bird I've been calling Mama Bird is actually two birds!

-Over 10 years ago, I was blessed to watch 2 baby doves hatch, grow, and fly from the nest that was haphazardly thrown together on my bedroom window sill.
+Over ten years ago, I had the privilege of watching two baby doves hatch, grow, and take their first flight from a nest that had been haphazardly built on my bedroom windowsill.

-Soon, I will keep the kitties off the balcony completely so there's no chance of a baby falling and being killed by one of them.
+Soon, I'll keep the cats off the balcony entirely, just to make sure there's no chance of a baby falling and being harmed.

 What an exciting experience!
-Wish my camera wasn't broken so I could share a pic or 2!
+I only wish my camera weren't broken so I could share a few pictures.

 Click here to post comments